crowdsecurity/cs-magento-bouncer/doc/TECHNICAL_NOTES.md

 * If the first visit of a non cached page comes from a clean IP, we let it pass, so Magento will cache the content as usual.
 As a result, if a bad IP user visits this page after the clean IP one, he will see the cached content.

+## Magento 2.2

+As Magento 2.2 is not compatible with PHP 7.2 until [2.2.9](https://github.com/magento/magento2/blob/2.2.9/composer.json#L11) and has reached end of support in [2019](https://devdocs.magento.com/release/released-versions.html#22), we did not try to make this extension compatible with it.